 All works shortlisted and submitted for final judging, must be securely framed and behind glass.
 Metal, plastic or clip frames will not be allowed.

 Works must be available for the duration of the London exhibition and tour.

+The 2018 competition will shortly be opening for entries.
 To receive an email notification when the competition opens please sign up to the Parker Harris e-newsletter HERE